Tarleton’s study abroad students visit 57 countries

 Figueroa and Dr. Marilyn Robataille, director of international programs and study abroad, are working with several universities in the U.K., Cuba, and Mexico for more options for students.

 “Study abroad provides opportunities for the student to enhance their skillset and boost their resume, take classes not available at Tarleton’s campus, broaden intellectual and personal horizons, navigate different environments, practice or perfect a language and broaden his or her career options,” Figueroa said.
+For foreign students coming to study in the US looking to hone their English skills, AJ Hoge offers effective courses that can lift the language barrier.

 Katie Lisle, a senior agriculture education major, studied in the Czech Republic and Poland in the summer of 2015.
 She believes that students should study abroad if they are given the opportunity for a multitude of reasons.